deepjavalibrary/djl/extensions/sentencepiece/README.md

 ## Documentation

+The latest javadocs can be found on [here](https://javadoc.io/doc/ai.djl.sentencepiece/sentencepiece/latest/index.html).

-You can build the latest javadocs locally using the following command:
+You can also build the latest javadocs locally using the following command:

 ```sh
 ./gradlew javadoc